dbrekalo/validate-types/README.md

 Set expectations for valid object property types.
 Mark properties as required and provide default values.
 Custom validation logic can also be used when simple type checks are not enough.
 Validator output can be inspected for validation errors and resulting dataset merged from schema defaults and user provided properties.

 Types can be checked against native constructors (String, Number, Boolean, Array, Object, Date, Function...) or custom constructors (internally checked with instanceOf operator).

+Supports all browsers that are ES5-compliant (IE8 and below are not supported).

-## Example
+## Examples and api

-Single function is exposed as api (validateTypes) which receives schema as first and object to validate as second parameter.
+Single function is exposed (validateTypes) which takes schema as first and object to validate as second parameter.
+Example of failed validation is shown bellow:

 ```js
 // require / import library